ursravis/photoalbum/readme.md

 To use this code:

-1) Open a command prompt in the project's root directory (APM)
+1) Open a command prompt in the project's root directory

 2) Type: `npm install`
     This installs the dependencies as defined in the package.json file.